onap/vnfrqts-requirements/docs/Chapter7.rst

    name used in JSON specification) records.
 In the future, these may be extended to support other types of technology independent records.
 Each of these records allows additional fields (name/ value pairs) for extensibility.
-   The vendors can use these vendor-specific additional fields to provide additional information that may be relevant to the managing systems.
+   The VNF provider can use these VNF Provider-specific additional fields to provide additional information that may be relevant to the managing systems.

 -  Technology Specific Records: This version of the document specifies the model for Mobile Flow records, Signaling and Voice Quality records.
 In the future, these may be extended to support other types of records (e.g. Network Fabric, Security records, etc.).
 Each of these records allows additional fields (name/value pairs) for extensibility.
-The VNF vendors can use these VNF-specific additional fields to provide additional information that may be relevant to the managing systems.
+The VNF providers can use these VNF-specific additional fields to provide additional information that may be relevant to the managing systems.
 A placeholder for additional technology specific areas of interest to be defined in the future documents has been depicted.